-First a little history, Peter Drucker (November 19, 1909 – November 11, 2005), the ‘father of modern management,’ was an Austrian-born American management consultant, educator, and author.
+First a little history, Peter Drucker (November 19, 1909 – November 11, 2005), the 'father of modern management,' was an Austrian-born American management consultant, educator, and author.
 His writings covered 39 books, and contributed to the practical foundations of the modern business corporation.
-He was an early leader in the development of modern management education, and he invented the concepts management by objectives and self-control.
+He was an early leader in the development of modern management education, and he invented the concepts of management by objectives and self-control.

 Most of his books were philosophical, however two were particularly written as 'how to' books: Managing for Results, with its emphasis on tactics for improving economic performance, and The Effective Executive, with its recommendations for making executives more effective managers of both themselves and others.